If the case goes to court and you are required as a witness:

 The police or the Office of Public Prosecutions (OPP) can tell you when you will be needed at court.
 They will do their best to let you know if a hearing has been adjourned, but sometimes adjournments happen at short notice.

 Information about the accused person

-Once a person has been charged, police must provide you with details about how to find the date, time and place of the court hearing.
+Once a person has been charged, police should provide you with details about how to find the date, time and place of the court hearing.

-Once a person has been charged or summonsed to appear in court, the police should also give you the name of the accused/defendant.
+Once a person has been charged or summonsed to appear in court, the police should also give you the name of the accused person.
 This allows you to contact the court directly to find out when the court case will be heard.
-Victims are not entitled to any other personal details of the accused/defendant.
+Victims are not entitled to any other personal details of the accused person.

-Sometimes, police can withhold the name of the accused/defendant if they feel that releasing the information could endanger others.
+Sometimes, police can withhold the name of the accused person if they feel that releasing the information could endanger others.
 If the accused/defendant is a young person (under 18 years), the police are not allowed to release any details to the public which could identify the young person.